kindl/Hypatia/README.md

 love lua
 ```

-Head over to the folder dreams in order to see how applications would look like in lua and compare it with the files in the examples folder.
+Head over to the examples folder to see how applications look like.